Steven Diez: 2010

-Diez did not win a singles main draw match in his first five events of the year leading into a call-up of sorts by Tennis Canada to represent the country of this birth in Davis Cup.
-Diez was recruited for his clay court ability as Canada faced Colombia on red clay in Bogota.
-Despite breaking the serve in the first game of the match, Diez went down to World No. 93 Santiago Giraldo in straight sets as Canada lost the tie, 1-4.
+Diez did not win a singles main-draw match in his first five events of the year leading into a call-up of sorts by Tennis Canada to represent the country of his birth in the Davis Cup.
+Diez was recruited for his clay court ability as Canada faced Colombia on red clay in Bogotá.
+Despite breaking the serve in the first game of the match, Diez went down to World No. 93 Santiago Giraldo in straight sets as Canada lost the tie, 1–4.

 In April, Diez finally won a main draw singles match, at Spain F11.
 He reached the second round in three consecutive events before taking his second title of this career, Spain F15 in May.
 He then reached the semi-finals in two of his next three events.
 As one of the top-ranked Canadians, Diez received wild cards into events in Canada this summer.
-After losing in the first round of the 2010 Challenger Banque Nationale de Granby, he qualified for the main draw of the 2010 Odlum Brown Vancouver Open, but lost in three close sets to Alex Kuznetsov in the first round.
-He won a set from Michael Russell before falling in the first round of qualifying for the 2010 Rogers Cup in Toronto in early August.
+After losing in the first round of the Challenger de Granby, he qualified for the main draw of the Vancouver Open, but lost in three close sets to Alex Kuznetsov in the first round.
+He won a set from Michael Russell, before falling in the first round of qualifying for the 2010 Rogers Cup in Toronto, in early August.

-After reaching the semi-finals of Spain F30 the week after the Rogers Cup, and losing in the first round of Belgium F3 the following week, Diez was off from match play until last week, where, as the No. 6 seed at Canada F4, he reached the semi-finals.
-En route he won his quarter-final match over No. 2 seed Brendan Evans, 3-6, 6-1, 3-0 retired.
+After reaching the semifinals of Spain F30 the week after the Rogers Cup, and losing in the first round of Belgium F3 the following week, Diez was off from match play until last week, where, as the No. 6 seed at Canada F4, he reached the semifinals.
+En route he won his quarterfinal match over No. 2 seed Brendan Evans, 3–6, 6–1, 3–0 ret.
 In doubles, he and partner Nikolai Haessig, a top Canadian junior, lost in the first round.